FoxyStoat/natours/README.md

 * Responsive images in HTML and CSS for faster pageloads: resolution switching, density switching, art direction.

-* SVG images in HTML and CSS: how and why to use SVG, generating SVG sprites, changing SVG colors in CSS and best practices.
+* SVG images in HTML and CSS: how and why to use SVG, generating SVG sprites, changing SVG colours in CSS and best practices.

 * Videos in HTML and CSS: building a background video effect.

 * How to architect and build a simple grid system with floats.
 This project uses float layout.

-### How to run this Application?

-Clone or download this repo to your local machine, unzip and open index.html file in a browser.
-Alternately, click [here]( https://foxystoat.github.io/natours/) to view the finished project.

 ### Licensing